Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation

-While in principle interfacial profiles between coexisting phases can be analytically obtained by minimising the free energy $F=\int d\mathbf{r}\;\mathbb{F}$, this is generally difficult to calculate.
+While in principle interfacial profiles between coexisting phases can be analytically obtained by minimising the free energy, this is generally difficult to calculate.
 Approximations of interfacial free energies are often made under certain simplifying assumptions, such as neglecting the adsorption of the third phase at the interface between the other two \cite{CahnHilliard, Kosmrlj}.
 Here we do not make use of such assumptions.
 Instead, we exploit the symmetry between the three phases.
 While this symmetry does not enable analytical solutions, it ensures that the interfacial tensions between any two coexisting phases, which are well-defined at equilibrium, are identical.
-Consequently, at any three phase contact line, Young-Dupre's equation enforces the equilibrium contact angles to be 120 degrees.
-An illustration of this using numerical simulations of the system can be found in Fig.~\ref{fig:static}(b).
-It is worth noting that the hexagonal structure in Fig.~\ref{fig:static}(b) is the generic attractor for homogeneous initial configurations with equal (or near equal) amounts of the three phases, under periodic boundary conditions.
-On the other hand, lamellar configurations without a three phase contact line are local attractors that do not relax in the absence of noise or activity.
+Consequently, at any three phase contact line, Young-Dupre equation enforces the equilibrium contact angles to be 120 degrees.
+An illustration of this using numerical simulations of the system can be found in the middle panel of Fig.~\ref{fig:static}.
+It is worth noting that the configuration with three hexagonal compartments in the middle panel of Fig.~\ref{fig:static} is the generic attractor for homogeneous initial configurations with equal (or near equal) amounts of the three phases, under periodic boundary conditions.
+On the other hand, lamellar configurations without a three phase contact line, as illustrated in the right panel of Fig.~\ref{fig:static} are local attractors that do not relax in the absence of noise or activity.
 In the following sections, we give qualitative descriptions of how both phase attractors are modified in the presence of non-reciprocal interactions.